Holiday payoff: Delta Air Lines posts $828M profit in 4Q | Times Leader

 The Atlanta-based airline said momentum has carried over into the new year, as the travel industry continues to recover from the worst of the pandemic.

-Delta shares fell 4% in midday trading Friday, however, after the airline gave a disappointing outlook for first-quarter earnings.
+Delta shares closed down 3.5% Friday, however, after the airline gave a disappointing outlook for first-quarter earnings.
 CEO Ed Bastian said the forecast included the estimated cost of a new contract for pilots, which is awaiting a ratification vote, while many analysts did not consider that expense in their predictions.

 Delta’s report came a day after American Airlines on its fourth quarter, saying that rising revenue would push earnings per share to nearly double the amount that Wall Street expected.